35 Types of Neural Networks: What, When, and Why

 We might opt for Bidirectional Recurrent Neural Networks when dealing with tasks that require understanding of the full context, both past and future, such as in language translation, speech recognition, or any sequential data processing.

-24. Restricted Boltzmann Machines (RBM)
+24. Restricted Boltzmann Machines

-Restricted Boltzmann Machines are a type of artificial neural network known for their two-layer structure and their unique learning abilities.
 They consist of visible and hidden units, but connections only exist between these two layers, not within them.
 This restriction allows them to learn a probability distribution over the inputs, making them capable of generating new samples that are similar to the inputs.

 You can think of these networks as party planners who observe the guest list (inputs) and the interactions among guests to better plan future parties (generate new samples).